 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

-How safe is Havana for travelers?
-Find out about medical services, hassles and the effect of tourism on Cuba’s capital city.
+Is Havana safe for travelers in Cuba?
+Caroline Lascom looks at the medical services, hassles and the effect of tourism on Cuba’s capital city.